 So what is machine learning?Luckily, a business person doesn’t need to worry about how difficult the technical definition of machine learning is and just remember the following process as shown in Figure 1.
 The machine needs training data to learn from, a machine learning expert creates a process where some magic happens, and, finally, we get a machine learning (ML) model that is able to produce output from input.
 Almost like a production line.

-So what is machine learning?
-Machine learning takes input (e.g. information from your CRM, databases, spreadsheets) and produces an output (e.g. finding fraudsters, handling claims, classifying what the customer asked).
-For the machine to be able to produce the required output from input, it needs data to learn from.
-For most businesses, that’s it and there is no need to delve deeper.
-It makes sense to just talk to your ML partner for specifics as needed.
+For those who want more: Machine learning takes input (e.g. information from your CRM, databases, spreadsheets) and produces an output (e.g. finding fraudsters, handling claims, classifying what the customer asked).
+A machine learns from sample data how to produce the required output.
+For most businesses, that’s it, and there is no need to delve deeper.
+Just talk to your ML partner for specifics as needed.

-There might be easier ways, there might not be a positive ROI and other issues, but this is not within the scope of this article.
-Let’s focus on the scenario where everybody gives this project a green light.
+There might be easier ways, and there might not be a positive ROI and other issues, but this is not within the scope of this article.
+Let’s focus on the scenario where everybody gives this project the green light.

 What does a suitable business process look like?

 As said above, the process should have a clear beginning and an end with logical steps in between.
 The beginning could be somebody or some system looking at a set of input data (e.g. incoming messages, claims, declarations) at certain times, either regularly or when the data comes in.
 The logical steps in between could be, for example, somebody looking at an input (e.g. customer message) and making a decision based on that (Figure 2).